 We have significant concerns about the development of “one size fits all” prescriptive measures and the apparent lack of consultation in developing them.
-However we realise they are now a national issue and unlikely to be changed.
+However we realise they are now a national issue and require central Government to change its view if they are to be changed.
 We accordingly seek to achieve the best quality outcomes in the spatial plan which is consistent with the NPS-UD.

 The spatial plan is a very high level document.
-Our view is that it presents an acceptable vision for Wellington growth which is in line with earlier feedback from consultation on possible growth scenarios.
+Our view is that it presents an acceptable vision for Wellington growth given the boundaries noted above, and which is generally in line with earlier feedback from consultation on possible growth scenarios.

 We note that the Boffa Miskell report on Spatial Planning of 6 May 2016 has a definition which says a spatial plan is a means of “ providing a visual illustration of the intended future location, form and mix of residential, rural and business areas, along with the critical transport and infrastructure required to service those areas.”

 We believe the WCC draft spatial plan is weak in describing the “critical transport and infrastructure required.”
 WCC will need to invest heavily in infrastructure maintenance as shown by Wellington’s recent water and sewerage issues, as well as in significant works to cope with the forecast population change.

+Ngaio and Crofton Downs are communities with diverse views and we note that during consultaton with our members there were two responses which strongly obejected to the draft spatial plan.